Nwakaeme seals Trabzonspor triumph over Tetteh's Yeni Malatyaspor | Goal.com

 That strike was the former Hapoel Ra'anana and Hapoel Be'er Sheva forward's sixth of the 2020-21 campaign in 19 outings.

-While he was on parade from start to finish, Ghana’s Caleb Ekuban who was named in the starting XI got substituted for Flavio in the 77th minute as Congolese striker Benik Afobe replaced Cape Verde international Djanini Tvaris with four minutes left to play.
+While he was on parade from start to finish, Ghana’s Caleb Ekuban, who was named in the starting XI, was substituted for Flavio in the 77th minute as Congolese striker Benik Afobe replaced Cape Verde international Djanini Tvaris with four minutes left to play.

-For the hosts, Morocco's Chebake, Zimbabwe's Teenage Hadebe plus Ghana's duo of Afriyie Acquah and Benjamin Tetteh were in action from start to finish.
+For the hosts, Morocco's Chebake, Zimbabwe's Teenage Hadebe and Ghana's duo of Afriyie Acquah and Benjamin Tetteh were in action from start to finish.
 Cote d'Ivoire's Moryke Fofana was introduced for Zeki Yavru in the 82nd minute.
-Whereas, Burundi international Jospin Nshimirimana was an unused substitute.
+Burundi international Jospin Nshimirimana was an unused substitute.

 With this result, Trabzonspor occupy the fourth position having accrued 42 points from 23 games - six points behind leaders Galatasaray.